garrandall/popular-music-data/tracks/chick-a-boom--don-t-ya-jes--love-it--daddy-dewdrop.md

 Chick-a-boom chick-a-boom-boom-boom

 Ah don't ya jes' love it
-Ooh don't ya jes' love it
+Ohdon't ya jes' love it
 Don't ya love it, don't ya love it
 Oh yeah, don't ya jes' love it
 Don't ya jes' love it

 Now I opened the third door and there she was
-And she whispered so sexy oh ooh
+And she whispered so sexy oh oh
 I tried to do the same and impress her with my style But why I said this I'll never know